cmstead/signet/README.md

     isRanged3to4(3.72); // true
     isRanged3to4(4000); // false

+### Type Chain Information

+Signet supports accessing a type's inheritance chain.
+This means, if you want to know what a type does, you can review the chain and get a rich understanding of the ancestors which make up the particular type.

+    signet.typeChain('array'); // * -> object -> array
+    signet.typeChain('tuple'); // * -> object -> array -> tuple

 ## Extended types

 Signet has extended types provided as a separate module.
 In the node environment, the extended types